gaurav19063/Search-Engine-For-Documents/README.md

 # Search-Engine-for-Documents-For-Textfiles-Dataset.
 This repository contains search python document search engine for text documents.
-Here is the <a href="http://textfiles.com/stories/">TextFile Dataset&lt</a>.
+Here is the <a href="http://textfiles.com/stories/">TextFile Dataset </a> .
 # It uses Following Algorithms to retrieve the documents.
 <ol>
   <li> Jaccard Coefficient based document retrieval.</li>